cc673459362/myrete/README.md

 # myrete-lite
 ---
 # user guide
+pa -a find the main's PID.
+cat /proc/PID/status get the meminfo of main(VmRSS).
 ---

 05.09 finish some of betamemory . using shared_ptr to manage the new token.  should using shared_ptr in other file.